PriyaChopra11/Image-Downloader/README.md

 # Image Downloaded Library

 **Image Downloaded Library** is a cocoa framework which provides an functions to download image from server.
-User can use this library to download image from with minimum lines of code.
+User can use this library to download image with minimum lines of code.

 ## Features
 -  Thread Safe